castacks/castacks.github.io/2021-08-31-xplane-ros.md

 ## Controller Tuning Tools

 Tuning the controllers can also be challenging and slow.
-To tackle this, a simple GUI utility is available via which users can give specific commands for roll, pitch etc and can tune the PID paramters based on the performance.
+To tackle this, a simple GUI utility is available via which users can give specific commands for roll, pitch etc and can tune the PID parameters based on the performance.

 <!-- <img src="images/plot_plus_rviz.png" alt="architecture"
 	title="architectur" />  -->